 Utah business entities are created under the laws of the state of Utah.
 Therefore, you must apply with the Secretary of State to develop a Utah business entity.
-Once your entity is created, register it with the Secretary of State.
-You must include a few critical bits of information in your entity’s registration statement: name, jurisdiction (state or country), type of business (proprietary or nonprofit), name and address of the registered agent, and fiscal year.
+Once you create your entity, register it with the Secretary of State.
+You must include a few critical bits of information in your entity’s registration statement:

 When searching for business information in Utah, you can use either a limited liability company (LLC) or a sole proprietorship as your business entity.